Gerbera Daisy (Gerbera jamesonii) Care Indoors and Propagation Guide

 Cut down on watering during the cold season as growth is minimal at this time to maintain the soil slightly moist but do not allow the soil to dry out completely.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual death of the plant.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it may result to root-rot and eventual death of the plant.
+Avoid wetting the crown as it can lead to crown and stem rot disease.
+Read more on how to water houseplants the right way.

 Light Requirements

 Regularly turn the pot to ensure the Barbeton Daisy gets adequate light on all sides to prevent lopsided growth.
+Check out this guide on understanding light for houseplants.

 Temperature and Humidity

-Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest infestations.
+Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestations.
 Ensure that there is good air circulation to prevent fungal diseases.

 Fertilizer

-Feed Gerbera Daisy every 3-4 weeks during the growing season with a water-soluble fertilizer that contains micro-nutrients like Iron, Zinc and Magnesium which are needed for the healthy growth of the plant.
+Feed your Gerbera Daisy every 3-4 weeks during the growing season with a water-soluble fertilizer that contains micro-nutrients like Iron, Zinc and Magnesium which are needed for the healthy growth of the plant.

 Withhold feeding during the cold season as growth is minimal at this time and feeding the plant at this time can result in fertilizer burn and death of the plant.